JetBrains/kotlin-web-site/docs/topics/kug-branding.md

 ![Branding image](kotlin-user-group-logo.png){width=700}

-There are two main reasons why we are doing it.
+There are two main reasons why we are doing it:

-Firstly, we received numerous requests from the community asking for special Kotlin style branded materials to help them be recognized as official dedicated user groups.
+* Firstly, we received numerous requests from the community asking for special Kotlin style branded materials to help them be recognized as official dedicated user groups.
-Secondly, we wanted to provide a distinct style for the user group and community content, so that it’s clear which Kotlin-related materials are from the official team and which are created by the community.
+* Secondly, we wanted to provide a distinct style for the user group and community content, so that it’s clear which Kotlin-related materials are from the official team and which are created by the community.

 ## Create the logo of your user group